 Environmental / Aesthetic

 Solar panels are typically mounted about 4-5 feet off the ground and have a maximum height of approximately 7-10 feet.
 Panels will be set back from roads and residences and utilize non-reflecting glass.
 So, although the project may be visible from adjacent and nearby roads, the overall visual impact will be minimized.

 Solar panels do not discharge hazardous materials into the soil, air or water under normal operating conditions.

 The Montour Solar One Project is designed to minimize adverse impacts to local watersheds in accordance with PA DEP and local requirements.
 A National Pollutant Discharge Elimination System (NPDES) permit that regulates erosion, sedimentation and stormwater associated with the project’s construction activities will be obtained prior to construction.

 The solar project poses a very low risk to birds from solar photovoltaic (PV) panels.

 The solar project site will only require minimal grading and topsoil removal will be avoided to the maximum extent possible.
 We are anticipating that the largest impact to the land will be the installation and mounting of the solar modules (groups of panels).

 Our solar contractors often utilize a special technology that does not require the use of a concrete foundation, further minimizing the impact to the land.
-Upon expiration of the lease term, the solar Installation will be dismantled and removed, and Pattern Development will restore the land to its original condition in compliance with the terms of the project plan.
+Upon expiration of the lease term, the solar installation will be dismantled and removed, and Pattern Energy will restore the land to its original condition in compliance with the terms of the project plan.

 No. The installation affects only the top 10 feet of soil and will not result in any extreme vibrations in the soil.
-Therefore, damage to home foundations, water wells, undergrounding piping or other improvements is neither expected nor likely.
-Pattern Development and its contractor will work with nearby homeowners to mitigate disruption during construction activities.
+Therefore, damage to home foundations, water wells, underground piping, or other improvements is neither expected nor likely.
+Pattern Energy and its contractor will work with nearby homeowners to mitigate disruption during construction activities.